fabianbhl/MVC-Example/README.md

 generate the autoload files.

 ## Next Steps to Improve and Extend the Project
-1. **Error Handling:** Implement more sophisticated error handling and responses, especially for 404 and 500 status codes.
-2. **Middleware Enhancements:** Extend middleware capabilities to handle more cases such as rate limiting, CORS, etc.
+1. **Middleware Enhancements:** Extend middleware capabilities to handle more cases such as rate limiting, CORS, etc.
-3. **Enhanced Routing:** Support for more HTTP methods (POST, PUT, DELETE) and regex-based route patterns.
+2. **Enhanced Routing:** Support for more HTTP methods (POST, PUT, DELETE) and regex-based route patterns.
-4. **Dependency Injection:** Implement a dependency injection container to manage class dependencies more effectively.
+3. **Dependency Injection:** Implement a dependency injection container to manage class dependencies more effectively.
-5. **Testing:** Setup unit and integration tests using frameworks like PHPUnit to ensure reliability and robustness.
+4. **Testing:** Setup unit and integration tests using frameworks like PHPUnit to ensure reliability and robustness.
-6. **Database Integration:** Integrate a database to interact with dynamic data rather than static responses.
+5. **Database Integration:** Integrate a database to interact with dynamic data rather than static responses.
-7. **Configuration Management:** Implement a configuration management system to handle different environments (development, testing, production).
+6. **Configuration Management:** Implement a configuration management system to handle different environments (development, testing, production).
-8. **Logging:** Add logging capabilities to capture requests and errors for debugging and monitoring purposes.
+7. **Logging:** Add logging capabilities to capture requests and errors for debugging and monitoring purposes.

 This project provides a robust starting point for developing PHP-based applications requiring a custom routing system.
 It can be extended and customized to fit more specific needs or to scale up for larger applications.